happybono/SonataSmooth/README.md

 > Added `Buy Me a Coffee` feature via PayPal, integrated directly into the `FrmAbout` to support the developer.<br><br>
 > Added execution instructions and initial setup requirements to the README.md, including `.NET Framework` version, platform dependencies, and environment configuration.<br><br>
 > Minor bugs fixed.

+### v4.2.3.0
+#### August 02, 2025
+> All UI data is accessed only on the UI thread, heavy calculations and file writing are parallelized in the background, progress is safely reported to the UI, large exports are split automatically.<br><br>
+> UI remains responsive, large data is processed quickly and safely, and all UI / COM access is thread-safe.<br><br>
+> Synchronize selection and scroll position between the two listboxes. (**These buttons are only enabled when the Initial Dataset and Refined Dataset listboxes have the same number of items.**)
 </details>

 ## Required Components & Setup